costajob/akamai_ccu/README.md

 * [Usage](#usage)

 ## Scope
-This gem is a minimal wrapper of the [Akamai CCU](https://api.ccu.akamai.com/ccu/v2/docs/) APIs used to purge Edge content by request.
+This gem is a minimal wrapper of the [Akamai Content Control Utility API](https://developer.akamai.com/api/purge/ccu/overview.html) APIs used to purge Edge content by request.
-The library is compliant with V.2.0 REST APIs and does not include the SOAP-based obsolete ones.
+The library is compliant with *CCU API V3*, based on the *Fast Purge* utility.

 ## Motivation
 A gem to interact with Akamai APIs layer already exists: [akamai-edgegrid](https://github.com/akamai/AkamaiOPEN-edgegrid-ruby).